rmiravalles/rmiravalles.github.io/_posts/2024-06-22-ssh-config.md

     User johndoe
     Port 22
 ```
+Now, if want to connect to my control plane node, I simply this.

+`ssh cp1`

 >What I mentioned above works only for the current user.
 If you want to use these aliases system-wide, you need to edit the `/etc/ssh/ssh_config` file.

 # Save time